-The Pre-College Program is designed for rising juniors and seniors interested in the intellectual challenge and rigorous pace of a true undergraduate experience.
-Students enroll in one or two summer courses alongside Penn undergraduates.
+The Pre-College Program is designed for academically curious students interested in the intellectual challenge and residential freedom of a true undergraduate experience.
+Pre-College students reside in campus dorms, enroll in summer courses alongside Penn undergraduates, and receive college credit for coursework completed.
 Our program offers more than thirty undergraduate courses in exciting disciplines taught by Penn faculty, staff, and visiting scholars.
-Successful completion of courses will result in official academic credits and a Penn transcript.
 Academic advising, access to university learning resources, and college admission workshops are also provided.

-Students earn one course unit (1 CU, or the equivalent 4 college credit hours) for each course taken.
+Students earn one course unit (1 CU, or the equivalent of 4 college credit hours) for each course taken.
 Biology 101 counts as 1.5 CUs due to the rigorous laboratory component.
 Summer courses are typically smaller in size and taught by Penn faculty, staff, and visiting scholars.
-Most classes assign homework, research papers, midterms, and/or finals.
-College credit classes meet 2 to 5 times weekly, Monday through Friday.
+Most classes meet 2 to 5 times weekly, Monday through Friday, and assign homework, research papers, midterms, and/or finals.
 Textbooks and additional course materials may be required for class.

-Students in the Pre-College Program enrolled in one college course must also enroll in a non-credit enrichment course designed to complement and enhance undergraduate study.
+Students enrolled in one college credit course must also enroll in a non-credit enrichment course designed to complement and enhance undergraduate study.
 Courses may include public speaking, critical reading and academic writing, online research techniques, digital photography, community leadership, and SAT/ACT preparation.
 These courses are taught by learning specialists with extensive experience preparing students for Ivy League coursework.
 (Students enrolled in two college courses are considered fully subscribed to academic work and will not be enrolled in a non-credit course.)
-Enrichment courses meet four times weekly Monday through Thursday.
+Enrichment courses typically meet four times weekly, Monday through Thursday.

 Students are evaluated by the same academic standards and procedures as undergraduate students.
 Completed college credit courses result in an official college grade.
 Upon completion of the program Pre-College students may request official transcripts from Penn’s Registrar (fee based).
 Non-credit courses are not subject to credit or grading; nonetheless, regular attendance and work is expected.